pnp/teams-dev-samples/samples/bot-call-graph-as-user/README.md

     ```bash
     node index.js
     ```

-## Authentication
+## Features

-This sample uses bot authentication capabilities in Azure Bot Service.
+This sample demonstrates bot authentication capabilities in Azure Bot Service.
 Azure Bot Service provides features to make it easier to develop a bot that authenticates users to various identity providers such as Azure AD (Azure Active Directory), GitHub, Uber, etc. These updates also take steps towards an improved user experience by eliminating the magic code verification for some clients.

 ## Interacting with the bot in Teams